 The group also showed a growth in the cerebellum.
 This part of your brain contributes to coordination, precision, and accurate timing.
 Super Mario 64 certainly requires all these things.

 Are you more likely to return to Super Mario 64, knowing it could improve your brain function?
-We’ve never needed an excuse to go back to this classic game.
+I’ve never needed an excuse to go back to this classic game.
 But it’s nice to know there are worthwhile benefits to doing so.